apjanco/PH_article/README.md

 Grjasowez LOC 13 14
 ```

 Just by looking at the text and the relationships between words, the model is able to correctly identify that Karl-Heinz Quade is a person (PER) and that Grjasowez is a place (LOC).
 Named entity recognition is a powerful tool for finding places, people and organizations in text.
-With larger texts you will encounter machine errors, so it's important to review the results and to correct errors.
+You will encounter machine errors, so it's important to review the results and to correct errors.
 With Matcher, you will not get these mistakes, but you also won't find places that are not in the gazetteer.

 # Displacy
-To see your results in the context of the text, spaCy includes a tool called displacy.
-It will generate an image of the text and the predictions that can be very useful when assessing whether the results will be helpful to your research or introduce too many machine errors to be helpful. spaCy also offers a [web application](https://explosion.ai/demos/displacy-ent) that lets you quickly assess whether the results from a pre-trained model will be sufficiently accurate for your research.
+To see your results in the context of the text, spaCy includes a useful tool called displacy.
+It will generate an image of the text and the predictions that can be very useful when assessing whether the results will be helpful to your research or introduce too many machine errors to be helpful. spaCy also offers a [web application](https://explosion.ai/demos/displacy-ent) that lets you quickly assess whether the results.
 Similar visualization can be created in your Python script or in a running [Jupyter notebook](https://programminghistorian.org/en/lessons/jupyter-notebooks).

 **python script**
 ```python